pyenv/pyenv/CONTRIBUTING.md

 * The usual principes of respecting existing conventions and making sure that your changes are in line with the overall product design apply when contributing code to Pyenv.

-* We are limited to Bash 3.2 features.
+* We are limited to Bash 3.2 features

   That's because that's the version shipped with MacOS.
   (They didn't upgrade past it and switched to Zsh because later versions are covered by GPLv3 which has additional restrictions unacceptable for Apple.)

-* Be extra careful when submitting code for the Apple Silicon platform.
+* Be extra careful when submitting logic specific for the Apple Silicon platform

   As of this writing, Github Actions do not support it and only one team member has the necessary hardware.
   So we may be unable to test your changes and may have to take your word for it.